-Interacting with Others in Acting is the excitement Receiving the Other in acting.
-It is the Doing side of Acting.
-Receiving Another is the main part of Interacting.
+Interacting in Acting with Others is the excitement of Spontaneity in Action.
+Receiving the Other in acting builds moments upon each other.
+Interaction is the Doing side of Acting.
+Receiving Another is the Being side of Interacting.
 Actors who Interact always support both themselves and their acting partner.

 Some Main Quotes of this Acting Article: